DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 A seasoned performer, composer, and producer, Cody has worked across various genres, including pop, rock, singer-songwriter and indie pop.
 Cody is the lead singer of her band Mind Goblin and has been working with her band for over 3 years.

-Their classes focus on rhythm, movement, and basic musical concepts, designed to nurture creativity and build a strong musical foundation from an early age.
 Known for a student-centered approach, Cody is committed to fostering creativity and having fun in each lesson.

 -